Ukraine

 2/2

 Helvetas is also providing systemic support to enhance the vocational education training (VET) capacities in Kharkiv.
-Support will be provided to two VET institutions through in-kind goods for the replacement of damaged or outdated technical equipment, with a view to longer-term institutional collaboration to improve VET curricula and practice.
+Support will be provided to 3 VET institutions through in-kind goods for the replacement of damaged or outdated technical equipment, with a view to longer-term institutional collaboration to improve VET curricula and practice.

 © Natasha Zima